vpc-ccg/svict/README.md

 To run SViCT on this dataset, type

 ```
-./svict -i sim.pe.sorted.bam -r Homo_sapiens.GRCh38.87.dna.chromosomes.fa
+./svict -i sim.100.sorted.bam -r Homo_sapiens.GRCh38.87.dna.chromosomes.fa
 ```

-Remember to specify the paths correctly for ***Homo_sapiens.GRCh38.87.dna.chromosomes.fa*** and ***sim.pe.sorted.bam*** if you download these files to a folder other than the one you run SViCT.
+Remember to specify the paths correctly for ***Homo_sapiens.GRCh38.87.dna.chromosomes.fa*** and ***sim.100.sorted.bam*** if you download these files to a folder other than the one you run SViCT.
 The VCF file with the prediction results will be generated as **out.vcf** in the current directory.
 An alternate output prefix can be specified with "-o".

 ---